brocolidata/analytics_engineering_demo/src/inform_risks/README.md

 ### Wide tables in `prs`
 Once you created [Dimensions & Facts tables in `ods`](#dimensions--facts-tables-in-ods) :
 1. Create a `.sql` file in the `/models/prs/...` folder (see the 4th points in [DataWarehouse Layers](#datawarehouse-layers)).
 In this file, write a SQL query on `ods` tables in order to create a Wide table with all information you need from Dimension & Fact tables.
-2. Run the dbt model to create the table in the Data Warehouse.
+2. Run the dbt model to create the table in the DataWarehouse.
 3. [(Optional) Describe dbt tables with `.yml` files](#optional-describe-dbt-tables-with-yml-files)

 ## Manage the dbt project